ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flight-modes.rst

 In the future we may adds ways to use the quad motors in these modes, but for now please avoid them.

 The other mode where the quad motors are disabled is MANUAL mode.
 That mode still can be useful for checking aircraft trim in fixed wing flight or for taxiing your aircraft.

+.. note:: If TILT_MASK is non-zero (:ref:`Tailsitter <plane:guide-tailsitter>` configuration), then some quad motors will be active in MANUAL mode since they are also used for forward propulsion.